Ska-P: 2000–2002: Planeta Eskoria and ¡¡Que corra la voz!!

 In 2000, they recorded Planeta Eskoria.
 Considered by some to be their best work, it helped to consolidate their sound and included songs with a more serious tone, although the album also included festive songs in the vein of previous discs and the lyrical content was no different from before.
 During this high point, they toured France, Italy, Switzerland and Spain.
 They were considered an international band.

 Two years later, their fifth album, ¡¡Que Corra La Voz!!, which Ska-P members have called their "most complete", was released.
 It featured a mix of styles, with as many festive ska songs as more serious songs in the vein of Planeta Eskoria.
-The list of countries Ska-P toured included Hungary, Belgium, Holland, Austria and the other European countries previously mentioned.
+The list of countries Ska-P toured included Hungary, Belgium, Netherlands, Austria and the other European countries previously mentioned.
 They also returned to Latin America, playing in Argentina, Chile, Costa Rica and Mexico.
 Furthermore, in these last tours, trumpet player Txikitín and trombonist Gari, both from the Spanish city of Bilbao, joined the band.